Donald Cammell

 Donald Seton Cammell (17 January 1934 – 24 April 1996) was a Scottish painter, screenwriter, and film director.
 He has a cult reputation largely due to his debut film Performance, which he wrote the screenplay for and co-directed with Nicolas Roeg.
+He died by suicide after the last film he directed, Wild Side, was taken away from him and recut by the production company.